 Steps to Take if There Is an Inquiry You Do Not Recognize on Your Report

 If the item you do not recognize is an inquiry rather than an account, the steps to take are similar.
-First, keep in mind that there are two separate sections of inquiries listed on your credit report: inquiries that can only be seen by you, and inquiries that can be seen by lenders and others viewing your credit report.
+First, keep in mind that there are two separate types of inquiries: "soft inquiries" and "hard inquiries."

-The section of inquiries that can be seen by lenders and others viewing your credit report represent applications you have made for credit or other services.
-Because they can affect lending decisions and credit scores, these inquiries are often called “hard” inquiries.
-If you see an inquiry in this section that you do not recognize, you should do the following:
+Hard inquiries represent applications you have made for credit or other services.
+Because they can affect lending decisions and credit scores, they can be a factor in your credit scores.
+If you see a hard inquiry you do not recognize, you should do the following:

 - Pay attention to the date of the request.
 As with your credit accounts, inquiries may be listed under a business name that is different than the one you know the company by.
 And, if you have applied for a mortgage loan or a car loan, you may notice multiple inquiries listed on your report on or near the same date.
 This happens when your application is sent to several different lenders in order to get you the best rates and terms.
 Most credit scoring companies count multiple inquiries made for the same purpose within a short period of time as one, so shopping around for the best loan has little or no effect on your credit scores.